titoBouzout/mutable-jsx/README.md

 # Mutable JSX

-For now this library is no different than mobx-jsx https://github.com/ryansolid/mobx-jsx .
+Based on mobx-jsx https://github.com/ryansolid/mobx-jsx .
 Was taken as base to understand DOM Expressions and possibly make something new with it.
 The idea is to create a Reactive library focused on mutability.
 The file to edit for that goal is src/lib.js.
 The TypeScript of that file has been converted to JavaScript.

 ## Building